-Our data limitations may affect our understanding of certain details of our business.
+Other data limitations also may affect our understanding of certain details of our business.
 For example, while user-provided data indicates a decline in usage among younger users, this age data is unreliable because a disproportionate number of our younger users register with an inaccurate age.
 Accordingly, our understanding of usage by age group may not be complete.

 In addition, our data regarding the geographic location of our users is estimated based on a number of factors, such as the user's IP address and self-disclosed location.
 These factors may not always accurately reflect the user's actual location.
 For example, a user may appear to be accessing Facebook from the location of the proxy server that the user connects to rather than from the user's actual location.
-The methodologies used to measure user metrics are also susceptible to algorithm or other technical errors.
-Our estimates for revenue by user location and revenue by user device are also affected by these factors.
-We regularly review our processes for calculating these metrics, and from time to time we discover inaccuracies in our metrics or make adjustments to improve their accuracy, including adjustments that may result in the recalculation of our historical metrics.
-We believe that any such inaccuracies or adjustments are immaterial unless otherwise stated.
-We intend to disclose our estimates of the number of duplicate and false accounts among our MAUs on an annual basis.
-In addition, our DAU and MAU estimates will differ from estimates published by third parties due to differences in methodology.
+The methodologies used to measure our metrics are also susceptible to algorithm or other technical errors, and our estimates for revenue by user location and revenue by user device are also affected by these factors.

 In addition, from time to time we provide, or rely on, certain other metrics, including those relating to the reach and effectiveness of our ads.
 All of our metrics are subject to software bugs, inconsistencies in our systems, and human error.
-If marketers, developers, or investors do not perceive our metrics to be accurate, or if we discover material inaccuracies in our metrics, we may be subject to liability, our reputation may be harmed, and marketers and developers may be less willing to allocate their budgets or resources to Facebook, which could negatively affect our business and financial results.
+If marketers, developers, or investors do not perceive our metrics to be accurate, or if we discover material inaccuracies in our metrics, we may be subject to liability, our reputation may be harmed, and marketers and developers may be less willing to allocate their budgets or resources to Facebook or our other products, which could negatively affect our business and financial results.